 For personal safety, make note of fire escape routes, the location of fire extinguishers.

-- Five sound booths with audiometers for hearing testing or audiometry.
+- Six sound booths with audiometers for hearing testing or audiometry.

 - Four portable audiometers intended for individual student practice.

-- Five real ear (probe tube) measurement systems.
+- Six real ear (probe tube) measurement systems.

-- Four desktop computers and two laptop computers for simulated audiometry and hearing aid manufacturer fitting software.
+- Six laptop computers and two desktop computers for simulated audiometry and hearing aid manufacturer fitting software.

 - One document camera for hearing aid troubleshooting and repair service.